hobyst/flmidi-101/flmidi-101.md

 The more higher, the less hardware focused and more easier to use, but more likely to have worse performance since you don't have control over what's happening behind the scenes.
 The more lower, more hardware-focused and technical they get, so you have more precise control over how your software behaves, but they are more tedious to program on.
 It's a sacrifice between hardware control and ease of use.

 In programming, there are multiple ways the instructions of your code can be executed depending on the programming language you use.
-The main two ways are: procedurally and object-oriented.
+The main two ways are procedurally and object-oriented.

 In procedural programming languages (like the well-known [C](https://en.wikipedia.org/wiki/C_(programming_language))) your code is executed as some sort of "step-by-step instruction", going line to line right from the first one down to the last one (unless there's an error on your program and the execution breaks).
 This is okay for simple programs, but as a software gets more complicated, it can become a nightmare.
 And that's when **object**-oriented programming comes in: instead of your code being a literal instruction, it becomes a definition of multiple parts/modules where you tell what an object is capable of and what **attributes** it will have.
 On runtime, you generate (**instantiate**) objects out of those definitions (**classes**) that will have their own job on your software and communicate with each other to get your software working.
 However, you can also write procedural code on an object-oriented language.